Check out our article on how to write a LinkedIn post that will get you a job!

 The goal of this post is to get connected by people in your network to recruiters and hiring managers who are hiring for your dream role.
 By outlining your goals and experience, and including your resume, you are ensuring they have everything that they need to make a decision on your qualifications.
 Ideally, they will be impressed and move you into the next round of the hiring process, bypassing everyone who is still waiting for their application to be reviewed.

-With the above tips and our template, you should be more than ready to write strong LinkedIn posts so you can land a great job.
+With the above tips and our template, you should be now know how to write a LinkedIn post that will help you land a great job.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 Our fellows have seen responses to their job applications triple during their time in the program.